 - 1. The EMSON's RN licensure pass rates is an outcome that demonstrates program effectiveness.
-See Table 1. - 2.
-In 2020, the RN-BSN program evaluated 6 of the 8 program outcomes using Blackboard Outcomes Assessment program.
+See Table 1.
+There is evidence that the decrease in availability of clinical placements due to COVID-19 impacted the NCLEX pass rates this past year.
+The national pass rate for BSN graduates January through March of 2021 is 88.09%. - 2.
+In 2021, EMSON continued to evaluate program outcomes using Blackboard Outcomes Assessment program.
 In this process, specific course assignments are aligned with program outcomes.
 Artifacts are randomly pulled from the learning management system.
 Faculty have developed rubrics for each of the outcomes evaluated and reviewed 10 artifacts for each outcome using teams of 3 reviewers.
-The team reviews artifacts individually and then meet again at the end of the review period to discuss any outlying scores and to complete the evaluation process.
 Any rubric criteria not meeting the benchmark of 100% of artifacts scoring a 3 or 4 requires suggestions for improvement and/or discussion with the course instructor as needed.
-Areas for improvement have been identified and numerous changes have already been made.
-EMSON plans to continue and extend this outcome evaluation in 2020/2021.
+Areas for improvement are identified and implemented.
+EMSON plans to continue and extend this outcome evaluation each year.